tajulislamsaidul/DIU-Transport-Schedule/README.md

----

 # 🚍 DIU Transport Schedule Viewer 🗓️

-A user-friendly desktop application built with Python and Tkinter to **view, manage, and export** transport route schedules for DIU (Daffodil International University).
+A user friendly desktop application built with Python and Tkinter to **view, manage, and export** transport route schedules for DIU (Daffodil International University).
 Easily load transport schedules from Excel, browse routes, save favorites, and export route details to PDF.

----

 ## ✨ Features